Reflex Integration Therapy

 One of the key components of RIT is the use of reflex integration exercises.
 These exercises are designed to stimulate the nervous system and help it to function more efficiently.
 They can include things like balance exercises, crawling, and other activities that help to improve coordination and movement.
 By stimulating the nervous system in this way, RIT aims to help the brain to process and integrate traumatic memories.

 Another important aspect of RIT is the use of sensory integration techniques.
 These techniques involve using different types of stimuli, such as light, sound, and touch, to help the brain process traumatic memories in a more controlled and therapeutic way.
 This can include activities like listening to calming music, using aromatherapy, and engaging in art therapy or other creative activities.

 Generally a program of treatment will involve doing daily exercises at home.
 These exercises are designed to give the brain small amounts of stimulation, which helps it mature and develop.
 The program typically takes 12 months to complete, but some individuals may need a little longer, up to 18 months.
-It’s important to remember that NDT is not a short-term solution, as it works with the brain and requires enough time for it to reorganize and grow.
+It’s important to remember that NDT is not a short-term solution, as it works with the brain and requires enough time for it to reorganise and grow.

 It’s important to note, that while choosing your PTSD or C-PTSD recovery path you need to address both the symptoms and the underlying condition.
 NICE guidance updated in 2018 recommends the use of trauma focused psychological treatments for Post Traumatic Stress Disorder in adults, specifically the use of Eye Movement Desensitisation Reprocessing (EMDR) and trauma focused cognitive behavioural therapy (CBT).